-Dangerous Goods Storage

-- Dangerous goods storage on site must comply with the requirements of AS 1940:2004 including maintaining separation distances for incompatible materials.
+Dangerous Goods Storage Dangerous goods storage on site must comply with the requirements of AS 1940:2004 including maintaining separation distances for incompatible materials.
 The proposed materials need to be assessed for compatibility and required separation distances or control measures implemented.
 Flammable materials storage is to be >15m from site facilities, officers, amenities or protected places.
 Quantities to be stored must be assessed to determine if they are considered manifest quantities - manifest quantities will require notification to WorkCover.
 A storage location plan is required and needs to include internal layout, location of registers/manifests for the storage location.
-Bunding to be impervious and of sufficient capacity to contain 110% of the stored volume - Appropriate spill containment material and fire extinguishers are also required.
-Engineering personnel are responsible for identification of requirement to transport Dangerous Goods Relevant Project Leader or Construction Manager is responsible for ensuring all vehicles carry appropriate placards, licenses, emergency equipment and procedures The Construction Manager is required to ensure that sufficient bunds are available and that material is stored appropriately. - Engineering personnel are responsible for ensure SDS and other relevant documentation are obtained and where required submitted to the Client's Representative prior to the material arriving on site.
-Relevant documentation also includes appropriate risk assessment.

-The Project Safety Advisor is responsible for ensuring the Chemicals; Fuels/Oils & Hazardous Substances register is maintained.

-Duration of operations.
+Bunding to be impervious and of sufficient capacity to contain 110% of the stored volume Appropriate spill containment material and fire extinguishers are also required.
+Responsibilities Engineering personnel are responsible for identification of requirement to transport Dangerous Goods Relevant Project Leader or Construction Manager is responsible for ensuring all vehicles carry appropriate placards, licenses, emergency equipment and procedures The Construction Manager is required to ensure that sufficient bunds are available and that material is stored appropriately.
+Engineering personnel are responsible for ensure SDS and other relevant documentation are obtained and where required submitted to the Client's Representative prior to the material arriving on site.
+Relevant documentation also includes appropriate risk assessment. - The Project Safety Advisor is responsible for ensuring the Chemicals; Fuels/Oils & Hazardous Substances register is maintained.
+Timeframe Duration of operations.
 The requirements apply to goods transported, and third parties.
+Monitoring and Reporting Plant / project risk assessments Weekly inspections to be recorded Form E-T-8-1232 Dangerous Goods Transport Note Register of Chemicals, Fuels/Oils and Hazardous Materials Incidents or spills to be recorded Storage areas are to be inspected by the Supervisory personnel on a weekly basis.

-Flora and Fauna Objective - To comply with contractual and legislative requirements and ensure that native fauna and flora are protected from construction activities.
+Flora and Fau na Objective - To comply with contractual and legislative requirements and ensure that native fauna and flora are protected from construction activities.
 Targets No death or injury to fauna No unapproved destruction of flora Legal, Contractual & Other Requirements Conditions of Consent for SSD 6766 C23, C23B, E31, E32, FCMM 8A, 8D Environmental Protection and Biodiversity Conservation Act Threatened Species Conservation Act 1995 Site specific planning / approval conditions / licence conditions Refer to CFFMP and TSMP Controls (means & resources) - Refer to CFFMP and TSMP Responsibilities All personnel are responsible for ensuring that the clearing limits are addressed and native flora and fauna species are protected.
 All site personnel to undertake toolbox talks in relation to the reporting process for injury/ death to fauna or clearing of flora occurring beyond the required limits for construction.
 Timeframe - Duration of the works.
 Monitoring & Reporting Visually monitored daily Weekly environmental inspection report E-T-8-1227 detailing any flora and fauna.